From riches to rags – how to destroy your life

 C. His failure.
 13:8-11

 He had learned how to gain wealth but had not learned how to use it for the glory of God!
+He saw everything that he had accumulated throughout his life destroyed in the rain of fire from the Lord – fire, smoke, ashes were all that was left.

 This is the momentous decision that began his spiral into degradation.
 He could have made a right decision anytime from his departure from Abraham to his flight from Zoar, but he did not.
 He continued to make one bad decision after the other because he would not repent.
 He could have at any time asked God for forgiveness and approached Abraham for forgiveness.
 The servant of Abraham lived as a prince (remember the thoughts of the Prodigal Son?).
 Lot refused to repent, reaped the consequences of his sin, and destroyed his family.